In warmer weather it can be tempting to take a dip in areas of

 Cllr Jeanie Bell, Cabinet Member for Community Safety and Chair

 of the Safer St Helens Partnership advised:

-"As the weather improves over the Summer months and with our
+"As the weather improves over the Summer months it is important

-important that residents understand the dangers of open water
+that residents understand the dangers of open water swimming.

+Whilst our open water areas in the borough look attractive, please

+consider the risks, stay safe and do not use these facilities for

 swimming.
-Whilst our open water areas in the borough look

-attractive, please consider the risks, stay safe and do not use

-these facilities for swimming.
-The safest place to swim is in a
+The safest place to swim is in a supervised swimming pool